preetam-uptimeai/uptime_ml_process_optimization/README.md

 - **Automatic Model Loading**: PyTorch models (.pth), scalers (.pkl), and metadata (.json) are loaded from MinIO
 - **Performance Optimization**: Models and configs are cached in memory and reused across optimization cycles
 - **Cache Management**: TTL-based expiration, statistics tracking, and cleanup utilities
+- **Timestamp Caching**: Last run timestamps are cached in memory for faster access
 - **Deployment Safety**: Cache automatically refreshes when new model versions are deployed
 - **Fallback Support**: Can still run with local files if needed